Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Philadephia, PA

 You can’t have a list of historic places to visit in the U.S.A. and not start with Philadelphia.
 After all, the war for independence may have begun in Boston, but the City of Brotherly Love was the center of everything.
-As Robert Morris said, “Philadelphia [is]… to the United States what the heart is to the human body…” From the First and Second Continental Congress to the signing of the Declaration of Independence, and the temporary capital of the U.S., there’s so much history in this one city!
+As Robert Morris said, “Philadelphia [is]… to the United States what the heart is to the human body…” From the First and Second Continental Congress to the signing of the Declaration of Independence to its role as the temporary capital of the U.S., there’s so much history in this one city!

-While there, don’t forget to place a penny on Ben Franklin’s grave for good luck and stroll along Elfreth’s Alley, the oldest continuously inhabited street in the country.
+While visiting, don’t forget to place a penny on Ben Franklin’s grave for good luck and stroll along Elfreth’s Alley, the oldest continuously inhabited street in the United States.

 Boston, MA

-As I said above, Boston is definitely the birthplace of the American Revolution.
-This is where the seeds of rebellion were sowed and many of the most famous founding fathers often gathered and plotted against Great Britain’s increasingly oppressive taxation.
+As I mentioned earlier, Boston is widely regarded as the birthplace of the American Revolution.
+This is where the seeds of rebellion were sowed, and many of the most famous founding fathers often gathered and plotted against Great Britain’s increasingly oppressive taxation.

-Some of the most famous events of the war happened here with both the Boston Massacre and the Boston Tea Party.
-The former occurred in 1770 and is often cited as the spark that began the revolution and the latter is easily the most memorable event for its curious name alone.
-Not at all a tea party, it describes a protest in 1773 that had colonists dumping 342 chests of tea into the Boston Harbor (worth something like $1 million USD).
-Back during my school days, they used to tell us that so much tea was dumped into the water you could still find some!
+Many of the most significant events of the war took place here, including the Boston Massacre and the Boston Tea Party.
+The former occurred in 1770 and is often cited as the spark that ignited the revolution, while the latter is easily the most memorable event for its curious name alone.
+Not at all a tea party, it describes a protest in 1773 where colonists dumped 342 chests of tea into Boston Harbor (worth approximately $1 million USD).
+Back during my school days, they used to tell us that so much tea was dumped into the water that you could still find some!

-When visiting Boston for historical landmarks, your best bet is to follow what’s known as The Freedom Trail.
+When visiting Boston to explore its historical landmarks, your best bet is to follow what’s known as the Freedom Trail.
 This 2.5-mile trail leads you through historic Boston and towards 16 significant landmarks.
 You can walk it yourself or book a tour with some delightfully costumed and knowledgeable guides.

 See more of what to do and where to eat in our “Boston” episode